bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

-As you may have noticed there is some clipping occuring from the animation.
+As you may have noticed there is some clipping occurring from the animation.
 The clouds seem to be cut off by a wall, as you can see in the example below.
 We can fix this by adding some breathing room to the SVGs with some `padding`.

 #### Clipping Example
 ![clipping-example](http://imgur.com/a2Ki810.gif)